vttale/serve-stale/README.md

-   The balance for the failure recheck timer is responsiveness in detecting the renewed availability of authorities versus the extra resource use of resolution.
+   The balance for the failure recheck timer is responsiveness in detecting the renewed availability of authorities versus the extra resource use for resolution.
 If this variable is set too large, stale answers may continue to be returned even after the authoritative server is reachable; per [RFC2308], Section 7, this should be no more than five minutes.
 If this variable is too small, authoritative servers may be rapidly hit with a significant amount of traffic when they become reachable again.

    Regarding the TTL to set on stale records in the response, historically TTLs of zero seconds have been problematic for some implementations, and negative values can't effectively be communicated to existing software.
 Other very short TTLs could lead to congestive collapse as TTL-respecting clients rapidly try to refresh.
-The recommended 30 seconds not only sidesteps those potential problems with no practical negative consequences, it also rate limits further queries from any client that honors the TTL, such as a forwarding resolver.
+The recommended value of 30 seconds not only sidesteps those potential problems with no practical negative consequences, it also rate limits further queries from any client that honors the TTL, such as a forwarding resolver.

    Apart from timers, one more implementation consideration is the use of stale nameserver addresses for lookups.
 This is mentioned